donate to grassroots organizations or volunteer with them

 empowerer, character-builder, freedom fighter

 ...I think education empowers people to take agency, think critically, ask questions and have a choice in life.
 It is the key driver in a person’s intellectual development and, more importantly, character evolution... read more

 Assisting the empowerment of local communities at the grassroots is not all about money – a labor force and skills are needed on the ground.
 Volunteers are a free source of labor for nonprofit organizations and can be a valuable asset for their projects under the right conditions.
-Determining factors in that are the organizational culture as well as the individual volunteer.

 Any volunteering experience is highly individual and largely shaped by a volunteer’s motives, mentalities and attitudes.
 Some might want to make a difference, others intend to add a check mark on their CVs or travel on the cheap.
 Maybe you expect to change the world by volunteering for two weeks and end up disappointed; or you might feel valuable if you can just teach one kid some simple math.
 Some volunteers get frustrated with certain tasks, while others are happy to help out in whatever way the organization sees fit.